1cbyc/rust_compiler/README.md

 ## how i intend to go about this whole thing

-- let me write a
+- let me write a lexer to convert rust to tokens first